About the Minnesota Cancer Reporting System (MCRS)

 We link together all the reports on a person, decide how many different cancers each patient has, collect information about the stage at which each cancer was diagnosed and its first course of treatment, and obtain survival data from hospital-based cancer registries, supplemented by linkage with state and federal death information repositories.
 We then use the data as mandated by Minnesota law.

 For more information, please see Legislative Authority for MCRS, HIPPA and Cancer Reporting or The Office of the Revisor of Statutes to see all of Minnesota statutes, laws and rules.

 MCRS partners with:

 - Facility-based cancer registries, pathology laboratories, hospitals, and non-hospital-based providers to collect the data

 - Research institutions to carry out epidemiologic studies

-- non-profit and professional organizations to share information about cancer occurrence; and
+- Non-profit and professional organizations to share information about cancer occurrence

 - National organizations to develop and refine the standards for cancer data collection and submit de-identified data for inclusion in national cancer statistics

-The State of Minnesota provides over half of MCRS funding; the remainder of support for routine operations comes from the Centers for Disease Control and Prevention (CDC) Cooperative Agreements NU58DP006337.
+The State of Minnesota provides over half of MCRS funding; the remainder of support for routine operations comes from the Centers for Disease Control and Prevention (CDC) Cooperative Agreement NU58DP007128.
 The contents of this web site are solely the responsibility of MCRS and do not necessarily represent the official views of the CDC.